MartianZoo/solarnet/docs/type-system.md

 But `PlantProduction<Player4>` is concrete, and one of those can exist.
 And (here's the important part) narrowing `Player` to `Player4` in the type expression *also* narrows it in the same way for any effects belonging to the class.
 So the effect that actually becomes active is not `ProductionPhase: Plant<Player>`, but `ProductionPhase: Plant<Player4>`.
 (And a good thing, because `Plant<Player>` is abstract and during the production phase there is no active player who would be able to choose how to narrow it!)

 One possible way to think of this is that `PlantProduction<Player>` both specifies `Player` as the upper bound for that dependency, *and* names a "type variable" `Player` as well, and the effect is actually naming that *type variable* rather than the `Player` type itself.
 This may be a convoluted way to look at it, though.

 ### `This`

 The effects inside a class declaration can use the special class name `This`.
 It is a placeholder for the *specific concrete type* of whatever component inherits it.

 ### Singleton types

 A class may be identifiable as a singleton class (*how* is not relevant here).
 If it is, then every concrete type whose root type is that class or any of its subclasses is considered a singleton type.
 Before a game begins, one instance of each singleton type is automatically created.

 For example, `Area` is a singleton abstract class.
-It has 61 concrete subclasses (for example, if playing with the Elysium expansion, these are called `Elysium_1_1`, `Elysium_1_2`, etc.).
+It has 61 concrete subclasses (if playing with the Elysium expansion, these are called `Elysium_1_1`, `Elysium_1_2`, etc.).
 Therefore at the very start of a game, the Requirement `HAS 61 Area` will already evaluate to true; one instance of each of these concrete classes has already been created.

 ### Class types

 The `Class` class is predefined.
-It accepts one "type argument", but works differently from all other generic types:
+It accepts one "type argument" or "specialization", but works differently from all other generic types:

 * This is *not* a "dependency"; `Class<Steel>` can exist even though no `Steel` instance exists yet to be depended on.
 * Only a single class name can go inside the angle brackets. `Class<Steel>` works but `Class<Steel<Player2>>` does not.
 * Even though the type `Steel` is abstract, and the type `AnythingElse<Steel>` would also be abstract, `Class<Steel>` is considered concrete!
 After all, it's as concrete as it *can* be.

 `Class` is a singleton class.
 If you ask a game state to count the instances of the type `Class<StandardResource>` you will get the answer `6`.
 (Those are `Class<Megacredit>`, `Class<Titanium>`, etc. You don't get 7, including `Class<StandardResource>` itself, because `Class<StandardResource>` is abstract, and so cannot exist as a component.)

+An open question is whether the differences outlined here are enough to justify using a different syntax -- for example instead of `Class<Steel>` we could use `Steel.CLASS` or `{Steel}` or something else.
+Currently I think there are probably enough similarities to make it worth keeping as-is, but I'm not sure.

 #### What's that good for?